Documentation & Written Communication

 The Art of the Follow-Up Email

-Following up is essential—decisions need confirmation, conversations need closure, next steps need clarity.
-Yet follow-up emails can feel awkward, pushy, or unclear.
-The art is in being persistent without being annoying, clear without being demanding.
+Following up is one of those skills that feels awkward but is absolutely necessary.
+Decisions need confirmation.
+Next steps need clarity.
+Things fall through cracks when nobody closes the loop.
+The art is in being persistent without being annoying, and clear without being demanding.

-1. Assume positive intent - They're busy, not ignoring you
+Assume positive intent.
+They're busy, not ignoring you.
+Frame your follow-ups accordingly.

 First follow-up (3-5 days later):